Comparing BOH Drinking Water Regs To That Proposed For MBTS

 The proposed regulation would require a new BOH permit process and a hydrogeological study to assess potentially impacted groundwater connected to any source of potable water which includes ponds, vernal pools, streams, wetlands, and aquifers contributing to those water supplies “now and in the future.”

 Last week, members of the Planning Board expressed concern that the current draft of the proposed BOH regulation reads like zoning, set out in the Town Bylaw and overseen by the Planning Board and ZBA.
-They asked if the BOH was interested in controlling pollutants in groundwater, why not target pollutants and sources of them within the resource areas?
+If the BOH was interested in controlling pollutants in groundwater, they asked, why not target pollutants and sources of them within the resource areas?

 The 23-page draft BOH regulation addresses stormwater management, earth removal, bedrock disruption, and drainage from construction projects.
 It would require a BOH permit and requires a hydrological engineering analysis, a certificate of compliance, and an operations permit in areas beyond the Water Resources Overlay District.
 And, the regulation is triggered by projects close to “potential future” sources of water which, by definition, aren’t yet known.